IQTLabs/docusage/README.md

 docusage ./doc1.txt ./doc2.txt --mission "Novel weapons systems"
 ```

-In this command, `docusage` is the command-line interface for our tool.
-The arguments `./doc1.txt` and `./doc2.txt` are the files that we want to analyze.
-You can provide as many files as you want.
+`docusage` is the command-line interface of DocuSage.
+Here's a breakdown of its switches and arguments:

+### Positional Arguments

+- **FILES**: These are the files you want the tool to analyze.
+You can specify multiple files for analysis.
+In the example, `./doc1.txt` and `./doc2.txt` are the two files being analyzed.

+### Options

+- **-h, --help**: Displays the help message for the command and exits.

+- **--output OUTPUT, -o OUTPUT**: Allows you to specify an optional output file path where you want to save the analysis report.

-The `--mission` or `-m` option allows you to specify a mission prompt, such as "Novel weapons systems".
-This prompt guides the analysis report that DocuSage creates based on the provided documents.
+- **--mission MISSION, -m MISSION**: This option lets you specify an optional mission prompt, such as "Novel weapons systems".
+The prompt guides the analysis report created by DocuSage based on the documents.

+- **--no-inline-references, -r**: Use this switch if you don't want references included in the report.

+- **--no-inline-context, -c**: If set, the report won't include context excerpts from the source documents.

+- **--length {tiny,small,medium,large,xlarge}, -n {tiny,small,medium,large,xlarge}**: Specifies the length of the generated report.
+Choose from one of the available sizes: tiny, small, medium, large, xlarge.
+If not specified, the default length of medium will be chosen.

+- **--use-dynamic-sections, -d**: When this switch is used, the LLM dynamically generates section headers for the report.
+It provides a more structured and organized report layout based on the content being analyzed.

+- **--llm LLM, -l LLM**: EXPERIMENTAL.
+Specifies which Large Language Model (LLM) you want to use for the analysis, registered on HuggingFace Hub.
+If not specified, the default LLMs (GPT3.5 and GPT4 for different tasks) from OpenAI will be used.

-After running this command, DocuSage will process the provided files and display the results.
-Note that the `--mission` option is optional.
-If you don't provide a prompt, DocuSage will perform a default analysis of the documents.
+After you execute the command, DocuSage processes the provided files and displays the results.
+If you don't provide a mission using the `--mission` switch, DocuSage will carry out a general analysis of the documents and attempt to generate a title for it.

 ### Running built in web UI with Uvicorn